-Data Persistence with Redis Enterprise Cloud Private
+Data Persistence with Redis Enterprise VPC

 Data persistence, via AOF or snapshots, is used solely to restore the database if it fails.
 This is necessary as Redis is an in-memory database and when the process stops, everything in RAM is lost.
 Data persistence is optional and can be disabled.

 AOF writes the latest ‘write’ commands into a file every second.
 This file can be “replayed” in order to recover from a crash (not unlike a traditional RDBMS’s redo log).

 A snapshot (RDB) on the other hand, is performed every one, six, or twelve hours.
 The snapshot is a dump of the data and, though there is a possibility of losing up to one hour of data, is dramatically faster to recover from when compared to AOF recovery time.

 Persistence can be configured either at the time of the database creation or by editing an existing database’s configuration.
 While the persistence model can be changed dynamically, just know that it can take time for your database to switch from one persistence model to the other.
 It will depend on what you are switching from and to, as well as the size of your database.

 Note: For performance reasons, if you are going to be using AOF, it is highly recommended you make sure replication is enabled for that database as well.
 When these two features are enabled, persistence will be done on the slave instance and will not reduce the performance of the master.

 Options for Configuring Data Persistence